A beginner’s guide to… F1 slang

 Not to be confused with: Someone who does peaceful protests.

 What is it: During cornering, oversteer is when the rear wheels of a car lose grip, causing the back end to step out.
-Understeer, on the other hand, is when the front wheels lose grip, which sees the car travel at a shallower angle than the one the driver is asking for with the steering wheel until the front tyres grip up again.
+Understeer, on the other hand, is when the front wheels lose grip, which sees the car travel at a shallower angle than the one the driver is asking for with the steering wheel.
 Or to paraphrase the great rally driver Walter Rohrl, if you see the barrier you’ve driven into, that’s understeer.
-If you hear yourself hitting the barrier, it’s oversteer.
+If you hear yourself hitting it, it’s oversteer.

 Not to be confused with: Alternative approaches to riding a bull.